Araq/ormin/README.md

 ### Return Types

+The core return type for queries is a sequence of tuples where the tuples fields are the types of the columns.
+Some queries with `returning` or `limit` clauses will return singular values or raise a DbError.

 - Selecting multiple columns returns a sequence of tuples of the inferred Nim types.
 - Selecting a single column produces a sequence of that Nim type, e.g. `let names: seq[string] = query: select person(name)`.
 - `produce json` emits `JsonNode` objects instead of Nim tuples; `produce nim` forces standard Nim results.